rsdoiel/rsdoiel.github.io/blog/2018/02/19/go-bleve-and-libraries.md

 The greatest risk in adopting Go for library and archive projects was knowledge transfer.
-We addressed this by knowledge sharing and insuring the Go codebased can be used via command line programs.
+We addressed this by knowledge sharing and insuring the Go codebase can be used via command line programs.
 Additional we are adding support for Go based Python modules.
 Training also is available in the form of books, websites and